-We are taking this incident seriously and are committed to strengthening our systems' security to prevent a similar event from occurring again in the future.
-Additionally, out of an abundance of caution, we have arranged for you to activate, at no cost to you, TransUnion credit monitoring, as well as receive a TransUnion credit report and credit score services at no charge.
-These services provide you with alerts for <<service length>> months from the date of enrollment when changes occur to your credit file.
-With this service, notification will be sent to you the same day that a change or update takes place with the bureau.
+We are taking this incident seriously and are committed to strengthening our systems' security to prevent a similar event from occurring in the future.
+We are also focused on enhancing our cyber preparedness through additional training and updating procedures.
+Additionally, out of an abundance of caution, we have arranged for you to activate, at no cost to you, Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your credit file.
+This notification is sent to you the same day that the change or update takes place with the bureau.
 Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
-These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.
+These services will be provided by Cyberscout, a TransUnion company specializing in fraud assistance and remediation services.
+Additional information is found below.